Hassan Akkad

 Hassan Akkad (حسان عقاد) is a British writer, filmmaker and human rights activist originally from Syria.

 Life

 Syria

-Hassan Akkad is originally from Damascus, he worked as an English teacher and photographer.
+Hassan Akkad was born in Riyadh, Saudi Arabia, and later moved with his family to Damascus, Syria, where he worked as an English teacher and photographer.
 In 2011, as protests in Syria against the government of Bashar al-Assad grew, he joined in and filmed the demonstrations.
 In response to his taking part, the authorities arrested and beat him twice.
 After his first period of incarceration, al-Assad invited him to have a conversation, where Akkad told him "about the systemic torture of his [Assad's] regime".

 Moving to the UK

 In September 2015, he fled Syria and arrived in the UK, a journey which took 87 days.
 He travelled via Turkey and the Calais Jungle, before using a fake passport to fly to Heathrow, where he claimed asylum.
 He first lived in Hitchin for two months, before moving into a spare room in Brixton.

 Since arriving in the UK, he has worked in TV and film production, and has also worked doing marketing for a refugee charity.

 Akkad filmed his journey to the UK, and this footage was used in the BBC documentary, Exodus: Our Journey to Europe which won the BAFTA award for Best Factual Series or Strand in 2017.
 Akkad raised the issue of how many refugees had died trying to enter Europe when invited to join director James Bluemel at his acceptance speech.

 In July 2020, he worked with Marc Quinn in creating and installing the statue A Surge of Power (Jen Reid) 2020 to replace the one of Edward Colston in Bristol.